emiketic/emiketic-starter-dev/docs/guidelines/react-redux.md

 ## Repository Structure

-Organise repository **by topic** (or module or feature set):
+Organise repository **by module** (feature set, topic, ...):

-- All state management, components, and screens should be fragmented **by topic** and placed within dedicated topic folder.
+- All state management, components, and screens should be fragmented **by module** and placed within dedicated module folder.
-- Shared state management and components should be placed under `common` topic.
+- Shared state management and components should be placed under `store` module.

 ```sh
 src/